MarekBykowski/yocto-ci-manifest/README.md

 </p>

 - then scroll down and click on `generate token`
-- make sure to copy the token now as you won’t be able to see it again!
+- after it the token is presented with you.
+Make sure to copy it now as you won’t be able to see it again!

 <p align="center">
    <img width="700" src="https://github.com/user-attachments/assets/48efcae5-8548-493d-972a-17bc20db7d31">